gogulg/backend-nodejs-capstone/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: This template defines a user story
-title: "Search Books by Author"
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

-**As a** customer
+**As a** registered user
-**I need** to search for books by author
+**I need** to log into my account
-**So that** I can quickly find books written by a specific author
+**So that** I can access my dashboard

 ### Details and Assumptions
-* The system contains a list of books stored in the database.
-* Each book has an author field.
-* The search should be case-insensitive.
+* Users must already be registered
-* Partial author names should return matching results.
+* Users must enter a valid email and password

-### Acceptance Criteria
+### Acceptance Criteria (Gherkin)

-Scenario: Search books by full author name
-  Given the database contains books written by "J.K.
-Rowling" When the user searches for "J.K.
-Rowling"
-  Then the system returns all books written by "J.K.
-Rowling"

-Scenario: Search books by partial author name
-  Given the database contains books written by "J.K.
-Rowling" When the user searches for "Rowling"
-  Then the system returns all books written by "J.K.
-Rowling"

-Scenario: Search returns no results
-  Given the database contains no books written by "Unknown Author" When the user searches for "Unknown Author"
-  Then the system returns an empty list
-  And displays a message "No books found"
+Given a registered user is on the login page
+When the user enters a valid email and password
+Then the user should be redirected to the dashboard

+Given a registered user enters an invalid password
+When the user submits the login form
+Then an error message should be displayed

+Given a user is not registered
+When the user attempts to log in
+Then access should be denied